-If the President is obliged to be absent, the First Vice President deputizes as temporary President for the period in question.
+If the President is obliged to be absent, the Vice Presidents in order of rank deputize as temporary President for the period in question.
 If the President or one of the Vice Presidents is absent for an extended period of time, the Storting may elect a temporary President for the period of absence.